 You can trust Owensboro Health Regional Hospital to give you the right stroke treatment at the right time.
 For consistently providing high-quality care, we earned:

-- A Get With The Guidelines® Achievement Award with Silver Plus status from the American Heart Association and American Stroke Association in 2015
+- A Get With The Guidelines® Stroke Gold Plus Award from the American Heart Association and American Stroke Association in 2021

 - Certification as a Primary Stroke Center by The Joint Commission, the nation’s leading health care accreditation agency

 Stroke Care Network